 A week has passed.
 Then two weeks.
 Then a month.
 No new songs were finished.

 I felt inspired, I always did.
-My creativity has always been there, I can’t complain about that (learn more about tips to overcome creative blocks).
+My creativity has always been there, I can’t complain about that.
 The devil was in the details – the kick that didn’t sound right, the bassline that didn’t balance with the kick, the melody that didn’t have enough presence in the song, and when I realized I was clicking on the “Open New Project” button.
 It was easier to start a new project than to repair the old one.
 And then the cycle was repeated and I couldn’t get out of it.
 I was trapped.

 Perfection – something that I had always seen as a good thing now wasn’t letting me finish a song.
 And I really believe that the song was good.
 You would probably hear it and say “Wow, this is great!”